crowbardoctor/AmericanNightmareZdoom/README.md

 # AmericanNightmareZdoom
-Alan Wake's American Nightmare recreation in (G)Zdoom
+Alan Wake's American Nightmare recreation in (G)Zdoom.

-the program i use for map editing is Slade
+the program i use for map editing is Slade.